axisgroup/evaluation-toolkit/4.Conveying-Test-Results/Checklist-of-potential-actions.md

 Display the variance by converting absolute values to % change Scenario - The user cares more about tracking change or growth rather than the actual values.

 - **Averages**
 Use mean as a measure of central tendency when the data set is uniform.
 A data set with extreme outliers will skew the mean.
 A median is a more accurate representation of the central tendency in this case.
 If there is a large difference between the median and mean then the distribution is probably skewed.
 Median should be used over mean in this case.
-Mean can be used for more more uniform distributions.
+Mean is best used for normal distributions.
 Mode can be used to measure the most common category.
-The problem with mode is that the most commonly occuring item might not be a good reprenstation of the central tendency.
+The problem with mode is that the most commonly occuring item might not be a good representation of the central tendency.

 ### Interaction Patterns